magles123/CS250/README.md

 ### Being a Good Team Member in Software Development
 Effective teamwork is essential in software development.
 I strive to be a good team member by actively communicating, sharing knowledge, and contributing to problem-solving.
 Collaboration tools like **GitHub, Jira, and Slack** help streamline communication and version control.
 Additionally, providing constructive feedback and being open to learning from others strengthens team cohesion and project success.

-### Submission Details
-This document serves as the **Sprint Review and Retrospective** deliverable for my final project.
-It reflects on Agile and Scrum practices applied throughout the course and is included in my GitHub repository for future reference.